 New Threat: YourCyanide Ransomware

 CMD-based ransomware YourCyanide, currently under development, has been found and analyzed recently by the Trend Micro group of malware researchers.
 The malware in question does not yet do the data encryption, but it performs almost all the rest of the functionality.
-Although YourCyanide contains many additional functions, its genealogy hints that this the disputed program will mainly be a BTC-extorting cipher, while the other features are secondary.
+Although YourCyanide contains many additional functions, its genealogy hints that the disputed program will mainly be a BTC-extorting cipher, while the other features are secondary.

 YourCyanide is a continuation of the GonnaCope – Kekware – Kekpop line of ransomware.
 It contains a set of sophisticated self-protective measures, which, at one point, even includes a looped command to render a black screen so that the user can’t even access the machine until the malware finishes its setup.

 Extra functions include collecting various information: the list of running applications, browser-stored passwords, Minecraft credentials, etc. The data is delivered to the crooks via a Telegram chatbot.